Urengoy–Pomary–Uzhhorod pipeline: Technical features

 The pipeline is 4500 km long, of which 1160 km is in Ukraine.
 Its diameter is 56 in.
 The original annual capacity of the pipeline was 32 e9m3 of natural gas per year.
 By 2009, the factual annual capacity was 27.9 e9m3.
 It has 42 compressor stations, of which nine are in Ukraine.

 The telecommunications and cathodic protection systems of the pipeline were installed by Alcatel of France.
 The pipeline utilizes 85 dual CCTV stations for telecommunications.

 Operators

 The Russian section of this pipeline is operated by Gazprom and the Ukrainian section is operated by UkrTransGaz.
 On 1 June 2022, 41.2 million cubic meters were transmitted through Ukraine.

 Controversies

 Disagreement among the allies

-Soviet plans to build the pipeline were strongly opposed by the Reagan administration.
+Soviet plans to build the pipeline were strongly opposed by the US-administration of Ronald Reagan.
 Americans were afraid that Western Europe would become dependent on the Soviet gas supplies, giving leverage to the Soviet Union.
 They also feared the Kremlin would use the export revenue for military purposes.
 In December 1981, the US implemented sanctions preventing American companies from exporting oil and gas technologies to the Soviet Union.
 In June 1982, these sanctions were expanded to cover subsidiaries of US companies in Europe.